surmwill/recycler_unity/README.md

 }
 ```

-### The Recycler
+### 3. The Recycler

+We now have the data and the means of displaying a piece of that data.
+What's left is to wrap it all in a Recycler component.
+The Recycler will pass your data to your entries as we scroll through the list.

-Similar to creating the entry, we have a base `class RecyclerScrollRect<TEntryData, TKeyEntryData>`, but must create an instance of this generic class (working with our data and its key) to be used as a component.
+Similar to creating the entry, there is a base `class RecyclerScrollRect<TKeyEntryData, TEntryData>`, to use as a Recycler.
+However, we must inherit from this generic class with our concrete types for it to be a valid component.

 ```
-public class DemoRecycler : RecyclerScrollRect<DemoRecyclerData, string>
+public class DemoRecycler : RecyclerScrollRect<string, DemoRecyclerData>
 {
-    // Empty, unless the user wishes to add something }
+    // Usually empty, unless the user wishes to add something custom }
 ```

-Then create an empty RectTransform with the desired dimensions for the Recycler.
-Add our `DemoRecycler` component to that RectTransform.
+Add the `DemoRecycler` component to an empty RectTransform you wish for the list to appear in.

-Two child GameObjects will be created: `Entries` and `Pool`
+Two child GameObjects will be automatically created: `Entries` and `Pool`

 ![](README_Images/creating_recycler_blank.gif)

-Serialize our entry prefab in the Recycler component.
+Serialize the entry prefab in the Recycler component.
 The pool is now filled up with entries.

 ![](README_Images/creating_recycler_adding_entries.gif)